Laskyyy/Create-Astral/serverpack/readme.txt

 If server does a lot of setup (30 seconds+) before crashing = Mod issue, if you added any extra mods try removing them first and see if it works.

+If fluids like water don't behave like fluids when you try swimming in them, check that you followed step 3.

 ---

 Note on CurseForge, Vinery and Hephaestus: